Argentine passport: RFID chip with biometric certificate

+Evolution of older Argentine passport 2012 series.

 Since 1 November 2012, Argentine passports have had a contactless smartcard (proximity card) chip and 13.56 MHz loop antenna embedded into the front cover page, in accordance with ICAO standards.
 The chip and antenna are not easily visually recognisable, but their presence is indicated using the ICAO biometric passport symbol at the bottom of the front cover.
 It carries all the data printed in the passport, including a JPEG file of the photo, protected by a digital signature.
-Argentina therefore became only the first country in the latinamerica to introduce biometric passports.

 In addition the passport has the following historical milestones: